gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 # Conclusion

-In this artcile I have shown you the reasons for choosing Flyway, Maven, Git and Subversion.
+In this article I have shown you the reasons for choosing Flyway, Maven, Git and Subversion.
 The integration between them is (very) good and thus it allows you to do `Continuous Integration`.